 - Consider having an “I’m done sampling” form or similar requirement for sampling “closure”

-- Consider lowering aluminum benchmark value to EPA’s 0.75mg/L for aquatic life reasons
+- Consider lowering all metal benchmark values to EPA’s levels for aquatic life reasons

 - Training requirements similar to construction stormwater's permit